 10 minute kitchen clean

 Nobody likes to walk into a messy kitchen for breakfast, so after dinner do a ten minute kitchen clean.
+Improve your life by doing a quick 10 minute Kitchen clean every evening.
 A lot can be done in just ten minutes (probably even five minutes).
 You can wipe down your counters, load the dishwasher or wash up dirty dishes, throw away any expired items in your fridge and empty the bin.

 Organise your work space